 Half Challenging / Half Relaxing (10/10)

 An early morning flight brings you to Ahvaz.
 We pick you up from the airport.
 After breakfast, we will have a short visit to Ahvaz and Karoon River before setting off on an introductory tour of Shushtar.
-Then we drive to Haft-Tappeh (excavation site, which consists of dozens of hills) and Tchogha-Zanbil (This UNESCO World Heritage Site is a ziggurat of the Elamite domination era).
+Then we will drive to Haft-Tappeh (excavation site, which consists of dozens of hills) and Tchogha-Zanbil (This UNESCO World Heritage Site is a ziggurat of the Elamite domination era).
 In the afternoon, you can tour Shushtar’s historical watermills.
-We will have lunch in the traditional Mostofi Museum and Restaurant.
-You will stay the night in Shushtar.
+We will have lunch in the traditional Mostofi Museum and Restaurant. we will stay the night in Shushtar.

 This morning, take in the spectacular view of the flock wandering around the surrounding green pastures.
-Today is the day of Migration: A Great Day for the Nomads.
+Today is the day of the migration: A Great Day for the Nomads.
 For 3 days we accompany them in their epic migration in Zagros mountain ranges.
 During these 3 days, we have an overall of 42 km hiking.
-‘Flexibility’ is a keyword since there is no fixed plan due to the Nomads’ flexible routine (sometimes we face some unexpected adventures to which we need to adapt ourselves).
-While moving behind the flock in Zagros mountainous regions, don’t forget to devour the scenic beauty of the area – a view you never forget.
+‘Flexibility’ is a keyword since there is no fixed plan due to the Nomads’ ever-changing routine (sometimes we face some unexpected adventures to which we need to adapt ourselves).
+While moving behind the flock in Zagros mountainous regions, don’t forget to devour the scenic beauty of the area – a view you will never forget.
 You are all surrounded by imposing mountains or oak trees with the sound of sheep’s bell in your ears.
 Take photos and soak up the view.
 In the afternoon, when the Nomads stop moving & set up the black tent, you have plenty of quiet to enjoy the spectacular surroundings.
 At nights, a cool night’s sleep under the starry sky in the lower mountain temperatures would be quite enjoyable.
-You never forget the authentic nomadic lifestyle you experience while doing Kuch.
+You will never forget the authentic nomadic lifestyle you experienced while doing Kooch.

 On day 5, we will have breakfast with our nomad family, then we say goodbye & continue our expedition to an amazing mountain village called Khouye.
 After 3 days of migration with the nomads, a comfortable cozy village house would be a perfect lodge.
-Here we are rewarded with vast fruit gardens and wonderful old village houses.
+Here we are rewarded with vast fruit orchards and wonderful old village houses.
 From the village, we will also have a fabulous view of the surrounding mountains.
 We will stay in the village for the night.

 After breakfast, we have the chance to go through the village.
 Then after bidding farewell to our host family, we will go to an amazing historical stepped village; Sar Agha Seyyed Village.
 Here we have the chance of appreciating the views of the old village houses where the yard of one, is the roof of the other.
 Zagros has always been the highest and hardest part of each nomadic migration.
 For more than thousands of years, Nomads have stopped in this village on their way to summer or winter pastures.
 We will hike for 15 minutes and visit a salt mine near the village.
 Then we will continue our road to Chelgerd where we will stay in a Hotel.
 Koohrang Spring is the next awesome destination.
-It is the biggest spring in Iran which is very rarely visited by passengers due to the exposed nature of the place & the rough road.
+It is the biggest spring in Iran which is very rarely visited by travelers due to the exposed nature of the place & the rough road.
 For the night, we will get back to the hotel.

 At noon, we reach Isfahan.
 Today and tomorrow, we do some sightseeing in Isfahan which is famous for its unique Persian architecture.
 There is also a Persian proverb saying ‘Isfahan is half of the world’ refers to its so many palaces, mosques, gardens, bridges, etc. We will visit some famous places in Isfahan like Naghshe Jahan Square / Sheikh Lotfollah Mosque / Shah Mosque / Ali Qapu.
 The afternoon is yours to have some rest.
 Then / Chehel Sotoun Palace / Si-o-se Pol Bridge / Khaju Bridge are visited.
-Now, we are steeped in rich history and culture of Isfahan.
+Now, we are steeped in the rich history and culture of Isfahan.
 A good rest in the hotel awaits us.

 |Number of Travelers||1||2||3||4|